evolvingstuff/vdw2/content/posts/health-can-be-greatly-improved-by-weekly-50000-iu-of-vitamin-d-video-and-charts.md

 ### (17) Vitamin D helps you lose weight when you stress your body

- **After your vitamin D level has plateauedYou will experience fat/weight loss if you stress your body by:1) Exercise2) Calorie restrictive diet3) Intermitant fasting 4) Water-only fasting**
+ **After your vitamin D level has plateaued
+You will experience fat/weight loss if you stress your body by:
+1) Exercise
+2) Calorie restrictive diet
+3) Intermitant fasting
+ 4) Water-only fasting**

- **See &lt;a href=&quot;/posts/obese-lost-more-weight-on-diet-if-added-50000-iu-of-vitamin-d-weekly-many-rcts&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs&quot;&gt;Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs&lt;/a&gt; &amp;nbsp; &amp;nbsp;&lt;a href=&quot;/posts/the-vitamin-that-quadruples-weight-loss&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: The Vitamin That Quadruples Weight Loss - Oct 2019&quot;&gt;The Vitamin That Quadruples Weight Loss - Oct 2019&lt;/a&gt;**
+ **See &lt;a href=&quot;/posts/obese-lost-more-weight-on-diet-if-added-50000-iu-of-vitamin-d-weekly-many-rcts&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs&quot;&gt;Obese lost more weight on diet if added 50,000 IU of vitamin D weekly – many RCTs&lt;/a&gt;
+&amp;nbsp; &amp;nbsp;&lt;a href=&quot;/posts/the-vitamin-that-quadruples-weight-loss&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: The Vitamin That Quadruples Weight Loss - Oct 2019&quot;&gt;The Vitamin That Quadruples Weight Loss - Oct 2019&lt;/a&gt;**

 ---